fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     monthly time series belonging to 8 different groups of US macroeconomic indicators: output and income, labour market, consumption and orders, orders and inventory, money and credit, interest rates and exchange rates, prices, and stock market.
-    For a detailed overview of the FRED-MD dataset we refer to
+    For a detailed overview of the FRED-MD dataset, we refer to
     <a href=https://fg-research.com/blog/general/posts/fred-md-overview.html
-    target="_blank">our previous blog post</a>.
+    target="_blank">our previous post</a>.
     </p>

     <p>